 Some low-speed dirt bikes that aren’t street legal still need proof of insurance to operate on some commercial properties.
 These policies are also cheaper than motorcycle coverage for the average rider.

 The issue when comparing motorcycle vs. dirt bike insurance for cost involves liability.
-Your insurance costs could be higher if you use a dirt bike in high-risk activities.
+Your insurance costs could be higher if you use a dirt bike for high-risk activities.

 For everything else, a motorcycle insurance policy will usually cost more.